hyperledger/besu-docs/docs/Concepts/Merge.md

 The PoS mechanism randomly chooses validators to propose or validate blocks on the [Beacon Chain] (consensus blocks) in defined time-frames (slots).

-Proposing validators are responsible for proposing new consensus blocks, and non-proposing validators are responsible for validating (attesting to) proposed blocks.
+Proposers are responsible for proposing new consensus blocks, and non-proposing validators are responsible for validating (attesting to) proposed blocks.
 Validators are rewarded for proposing and attesting to consensus blocks eventually included in the Beacon Chain, and their stake is slashed if they fail to validate or if they attest to malicious blocks, incentivizing good behavior.